tqdm/tqdm/README.rst

 Overhead is low -- about 60ns per iteration (80ns with ``gui=True``).
 By comparison, the well established
 `ProgressBar <https://code.google.com/p/python-progressbar/>`__ has
 an 800ns/iter overhead.
+In addition to its low overhead, ``tqdm`` uses smart algorithms to predict the remaining time and to skip useless iterations displays, which allows to make the overhead negligible in most cases.
 It's a matter of taste, but we also like to think our version is much more visually appealing.

 ``tqdm`` works on any platform (Linux/Windows/Mac), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.